wp-plugins/digiproveblog/readme.txt

 Tested up to: 4.0
 Stable tag: 2.21

-Digitally certify your content - creates tamper-proof record of authorship to prove copyright.
-Inserts a copyright/licensing notice in your posts.
+Digitally certify your content to prove copyright.
+Displays a copyright notice in your posts, with optional licensing/attribution info.
 Prevents copy-paste of your content.

 == Description ==